The Death of the $2,000 Food Photoshoot

 Quick decision matrix

-Use this simple matrix the next time an agency says “we need a full reshoot”:
+Use this simple matrix.
+Refer to it the next time an agency says “we need a full reshoot”:

 5. Turn photos into revenue: connecting visuals, analytics, and future?proof menus